Frank Marshall Davis: Career in Hawaii

 In 1948, Davis and his second wife, whom he had married in 1946, moved to Honolulu, Hawaii.
 In a 1974 interview with Black World/Negro Digest, Davis said they had been attracted to the place because of a magazine article his wife had read.
 In Hawaii, Davis wrote a weekly column, called "Frank-ly Speaking," for the Honolulu Record, a labor paper published by the International Longshore and Warehouse Union (ILWU).
 Davis's early columns covered labor issues, but he broadened his scope to write about cultural and political issues, especially racism.
 He also explored the history of blues and jazz in his columns.
 Davis published little poetry between 1948 and 1978, when his final volume, Awakening, and Other Poems, was published.

 In 1968, Davis wrote a pornographic novel, titled Sex Rebel: Black, publishing it under the pseudonym Bob Greene.
 It was published by William Hamling's Greenleaf Publishing Company.

 In 1973, Davis visited Howard University, a historically black college in Washington, D.C., to deliver a poetry reading, marking the first time in 25 years that he had visited the U.S. mainland.
 His work began to be published in anthologies as there was a revival of interest in black writers due to the civil rights movement and increasing activism.

-Davis died in July 1987, in Honolulu, of a heart attack, at age 81.
+Davis died on July 26, 1987, aged 81, in Honolulu, of a heart attack.
 Three works were published posthumously: Livin' the Blues: Memories of a Black Journalist and Poet (1992), Black Moods: Collected Poems (2002), and Writings of Frank Marshall Davis: A Voice of the Black Press (2007).